Take Action / A For Freedoms Exhibition+ Add to calendar

 In conjunction with Take Action, 100 Days Action will host a maker event on Tuesday, October 23 at 5:30 pm, and an election result watching party on Tuesday, November 6 at 6:00 pm.

-This exhibition is generously supported by Wayee Chu and Ethan Beard.
+This exhibition is part of CCA’s Creative Citizens in Action series and is generously supported by Wayee Chu and Ethan Beard.

 About For Freedoms